cisagov/ScubaGear/PowerShell/ScubaGear/baselines/powerbi.md

   are added to the agency's Microsoft Entra ID as guest users.
 These users authenticate with their home organization/tenant and are granted access to Power BI content by virtue of being listed as guest users in the tenant's Microsoft Entra ID.

-**Manual**: This indicator means that policy requires manual verification of configuration checking
+**Manual**: This indicator means that the policy requires manual verification of configuration settings.

 > Note:
 > These terms vary in use across Microsoft documentation.